morisUtokyo/uTR/README.md

     > #Info (171,125,0.129) #Pat <CAG>19<CCG>38 #Decomp [2 (0,CCG,3,114,114) (1,AGC,3,57,57)]
     CAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAGCAACAGCCGCCACCGCCGCCGCCGCCGCCGCCGCCTCCTCAGCTTCCTCAGCCGCCGCCGCAGGCACAGCCGCTGCTGCCTCAGCCGCAGCCGCCCCCGCCGCCGCCCCCCGCCGCCACC

+Unit strings can be rotated to represent tandem repeating patterns.
+For example, in the example above, CAG can be replaced with AGC.
+Our program tries to output a tandem repeating pattern whose first character matches the input string.
+In the above case, the string starts with the letter C, so the first tandem repeat unit also starts with the letter C. However, if the input string starts with A and is AGCAGCAGC…, our program outputs \<AGC\>19.

 -l : Feed the locus information (e.g., chr8:118366813-118366928), which is added to the annotation of each string in the output fasta file with tag #Locus.
 For example: